Philippine FDI net inflows plunge nearly 40% in October - BusinessWorld Online

-Home Top Stories Philippine FDI net inflows plunge nearly 40% in October
+Home Editors' Picks Philippine FDI net inflows plunge nearly 40% in October

 Philippine FDI net inflows plunge nearly 40% in October